 Winners of the awards are announced each year at the NBCC awards ceremony in conjunction with the yearly membership meeting, which takes place in March.
 For more information, including specific dates once announced, see the NBCC calendar.
 All winners are posted on the NBCC’s website after they’re announced.

-How do you nominate a candidate for the Ivan Sandrof Lifetime Achievement Award?
+How do you nominate a candidate for the Ivan Sandrof Lifetime Achievement Award or the Toni Morrison Achievement Award?

-Anyone is welcome to bring a candidate for the Sandrof Award to the board’s attention by emailing the chair of the Sandrof Committee.
-Please see our Sandrof nomination guidelines for more information.
+Anyone is welcome to bring a candidate for the Sandrof or Morrison Awards to the board’s attention by emailing the chair of the committee.
+Please see our Sandrof and Morrison nomination guidelines for more information.

 How do I get a job with the NBCC?